 Finally, Aboriginal languages indicate a degree of mixing and sharing.
 Some linguists believe the origin of the 250 contemporary Aboriginal languages can be traced to a proto-language that spread through Australia 5000 to 6000 years ago.
-Others have categorised the languages into 27 language families and isolates, the later mean that they have not been shown to have been descended from any other language groups.
+Others have categorised the languages into 27 language families and isolates, the latter mean that they have not been shown to have been descended from any other language groups.
 In all, a mosaic of distinctive languages where some have commonalities is the kind of profile that would be expected of a region that has had multiple migrations.

 Most Europeans use the rise of civilisation around 5,000 to 10,000 years ago as their cultural starting point.
 As a result of this cultural starting point, the 400,000 years of Stone Age that preceded the rise of civilisation is segmented off into a somewhat derogatory category.
 Until genetic testing proved otherwise, the Neanderthals (the people who dominated most of the European Stone Age) were not even seen as human and the label was used as an insult for those deemed to be uncivilised.

 It is only because Europeans have a negative association with Stone Age peoples that they don’t identify with their own Stone Age heritage.
 By extension, it is only because Europeans don’t identify with their Stone Age heritage that they see their 10,000 years of civilisation as "less old" than 50,000 years of Aborigines in Stone Age Australia.
 Admittedly, Asians also tend to use the rise of civilisation as their cultural starting points; nevertheless, the likes of 800,000 year-old Peking Man and Java man are embraced as their ancestors in the way the Neanderthals of Europe have never been embraced.